HL7/davinci-pct/input/pagecontent/index.md

 4. The patient can now request and receive the AEOB Bundle via FHIR query.

->Note: The patient below  could be a third-party web portal or provider web portal.
+>Note: Communication to the patient below could be through an app by a third-party or provider approved by the patient or directly to the patient by the payer.

 ![AEOB Interaction Diagram](AEOB-interaction.png){:style="float: none;"}